Cyborg Security

 Drastically reduced

-• Simplified Result View: Displayed only critical attributes on load, with expandable detail cards
+• Simplified Result View: Loaded only essential data, with expandable sections

 Iteration Example